NixOS/nix.dev/source/tutorials/nix-language.md

 Also known as “multi-line strings”.

-Nix language offers convenience syntax for character strings which span multiple lines that have common indentation.
+The Nix language offers convenience syntax for character strings which span multiple lines that have common indentation.

 Indented strings are denoted by *double single quotes* (`'' ''`).